 We award equity compensation to our named executive officers based on the performance of the named executive officer and guidelines related to each named executive officer's position in the Company.
-We determine our equity award guidelines based on information derived from our Compensation Committee's and management's experience.
-With respect to our named executive officers, we also utilize an internally generated comparison of companies and third party survey of companies in our industry, which was developed with information provided by Radford.
-Specifically, we utilize the Comparison Data to modify and adjust our equity award guidelines.
+For our employees, other than our named executive officers, we determine our equity award guidelines based on information derived from our Compensation Committee's and management's experience.
+With respect to our named executive officers, we rely on Radford to review a comparison of companies and other relevant information regarding companies in our industry and provide recommendations to us.
+Also, we utilize the Comparison Data to modify and adjust our equity award guidelines.
 We typically base awards to newly hired employees on these guidelines, and we base awards to continuing employees on these guidelines along with an employee's performance for the prior fiscal year.
 In determining the amount of awards, we generally do not consider an employee's current equity ownership in the Company or the prior awards that are fully vested.
 Rather, we evaluate each employee's awards based on the factors described above and competitive market factors in our industry.

 Our stock option awards typically vest over a four-year period subject to the continued service of the employee to the Company.
 Twenty-five percent of the shares typically vest on the first anniversary of the option award, with the remaining shares vesting monthly in equal amounts over the remainder of the vesting period.
 Our restricted stock unit awards typically vest over a four-year period subject to the continued service of the employee to the Company.
 Twenty-five percent of the shares typically vest on each annual anniversary of the restricted stock unit award.
-Unless our employees (including our named executive officers) elect otherwise, upon the vesting of the restricted stock units shares of Common

-Stock are sold to satisfy the tax liability due upon such vesting.
+Unless our employees (including our named executive officers) elect otherwise, upon the vesting of the restricted stock units shares of Common Stock are sold to satisfy the tax liability due upon such vesting.
 We believe these vesting arrangements encourage our employees to continue service to the Company for a longer period of time and remain focused on our multi-year long-term drug development and commercialization programs.

 Timing of Equity Awards.
 Our Compensation Committee typically makes award decisions for employees at its first meeting in each fiscal year.
-We believe annual awards at this time allow the Compensation Committee to consider a number of factors related to the stock option award and restricted stock unit award decisions, including corporate performance for the prior fiscal year, employee performance for the prior fiscal year and expectations for the upcoming fiscal year.
+We believe determining annual awards at this time allow the Compensation Committee to consider a number of factors related to the stock option award and restricted stock unit award decisions, including corporate performance for the prior fiscal year, employee performance for the prior fiscal year and expectations for the upcoming fiscal year.
 With respect to newly hired employees, our practice is typically to make stock option awards at the first meeting of the Compensation Committee following the employee's hire date.
 We do not plan or time our stock option awards in coordination with the release of material non-public information for the purpose of affecting the value of executive compensation.